alxn0/zet/42/README.md

 language[^ref3] and various sites, mainly GitHub, GitLab and Stack Exchange.

-Some of the main differences or more strictly defined syntax include:
+Below are some of the main differences or more strictly defined syntax in CommonMark.

+See the commonmark web page for the full specification[^ref4] and dingus[^ref5] for interactive testing

 **ATX Headings**:
 - *Gruber's markdown* allow zero, 1 or more spaces between the `#`